Donald-Besong/Covid_Test_Reporting_old2/readme.md

 you would see on your test trip after the swab and test (please refer to the manuscript for details).

-2. Investigating your rati  of success in faking a desired result.
+2. Investigating your rate  of success in faking a desired result.
 For this purpose, do not look at the data file!
 Select a stip id (x000001 to x000060), without a clue as to which sheet (or group) it belongs.
 Please also guess a value that you wish results in a negative.